rinigus/pure-maps/README.md

 issues, Matrix channel, or TMO thread.
 Please note that users from all platforms are welcome at TMO, not only current Sailfish OS users.

-Currently there is no homepage setup for Pure Maps.
+Currently, the homepage for Pure Maps is a placeholder.
 You are welcome to help by working on the corresponding [issue](https://github.com/rinigus/pure-maps/issues/400).